 In order to provide a streamlined service for members, myMNOPFpension was set up to provide a single point of contact for all members and pensioners.
 Whenever you contact myMNOPFpension , your question will be directed to the right team to answer your query.

 Some MNOPF members may also belong to another employer pension fund which provides benefits on top of those from the MNOPF.
 These are commonly known as “top-up schemes”.
 If you receive benefits from such a top-up scheme you will need to add the benefits from your top-up scheme to your MNOPF benefits to work out your total pension benefits.

 Defined contribution saving

 In April 2016 the MNOPF closed to future defined benefit accrual.
 Members of the MNOPF who were actively contributing on a defined benefit basis were automatically enrolled into the Money Purchase (MP)Section of the MNOPF, also known as the Ensign Retirement Plan (for the MNOPF), on a money purchase, or defined contribution (DC), basis.
 This section sat inside the MNOPF, but was separate from, the Defined Benefit (DB) Section of the MNOPF.
 The MP Section of the MNOPF was closed on 31 March 2018, and member benefits transferred to the Ensign Retirement Plan, which is a modern DC Plan designed specifically for the maritime industry.
-The MP Section has since been wound-up.
+The MP Section is in the process of being wound-up.
 Following a re-fresh of the brand, the Ensign Retirement Plan is now known as Ensign.
 You can find out more at the Ensign website.